 Best Solid to High Performance SATA SSD

 Now let’s move to the solid performing and high performance SATA SSDs.
-These SSDs are faster compared to the entry level SSDs mentioned above.
+These SSDs are (usually and slightly) faster compared to the entry level SSDs mentioned above.
 They are also built with more features and usually have a higher endurance rating.
 This means that under normal circumstances, not only that they should perform faster but they are expected to last longer as well.
 If you simply want the fastest SATA SSDs around without worrying too much on the cost, consider the following SSDs below.
 Note: again, actual read/write speed is usually or may be lower compared to the advertised speeds.

 Crucial MX300 SSD